VtotheK/TinyUI/README.md

 }
 ```

-Let's create one button which will act as trigger to try validate the input fields and get the inputted data.
+Let's create one button which will act as a trigger to read the data from the input fields.

-Just like the input field, there is a method for creating button fields inside the WindowManager class.
+Like with the input field, there is a method for creating button fields inside the WindowManager class.
 CreateButtonField method takes the following argumenets:

-`string name` The name of the button field.
-Identifier for the button field, used to identify the button field, so use **unique names** for and between the input and button fields.
+`string name` Identifier for the button field, used to identify the button field, so use **unique names** for and between the input and button fields.

 `Cursorposition position` Look @ creation of input field.